akindejihillcoursework/sandbox/README.md

 :::
 <h*n*> tags have a semantic meaning in HTML.
 They let the browser know that it is a certain type of heading.  ``<h1>`` tags are for the main title of the page, and there should only be one.
 This CMS disables the use of *real* ``<h1>`` tags in articles, because the **one and only** ``<h1>`` tag will be used by the article title.
 For Markdown document compatibility ``#`` lines will still be styled as the largest text in an article, so you can still copy and paste your markdown documents into an article without an issue.
 However, to maintain ADA compliance they will actually be rendered as ``<h2>`` tags in the html code.

-It's much better to just avoid the use of ``#`` markers for subtitles in favor of ``##`` markers.
-Semantically the ``##`` lets browsers know that the line is an important subtitle, but not the main title for the page.
+It's much better to just avoid the use of ``#`` markers for major section headers in favor of ``##`` markers.
+Semantically the ``##`` lets browsers know that the line starts a major section, but is not the main title for the page.
 These semantics are very important for keyboard navigation, SEO, accessibility, and ADA compliance.

 #### Don't confuse the navigation

-Notice how the "**Heading 1**" (``#``) above is represented in the Table of Contents as a sibling to "**Heading 2**" (``##``) and not as a parent.
-Both headings should be nested within the "*Text Features*" heading because that's the content heading that they are both under, but they are not because "**Heading 1**"  breaks the hierarchy.   which makes navigation more confusing.
-That's exactly how it behaves in a screen reader as well.
-So, if you must use an ``<h1>`` tag, try to do so only once, and at the top of the page as a subtitle.
+Notice how the "**Heading 1**" (``#``) above is represented in the Table of Contents as a sibling to "**Heading 2**" (``##``) and not as a parent, because as already mentioned, it's actually rendered as an ``<h2>`` tag.

+Also, both headings belong nested within the "*Headings*" topic but they are not because using an equal or higher heading tag like "**Heading 1**" breaks the hierarchy and starts a new one.
+If headings aren't used properly it makes navigation confusing.
+In the way that it makes the TOC confusing, that's exactly how it makes a screen reader confused as well.
+So, place your headings in the proper order, without skipping over any.

+Further more, if you must use an ``<h1>`` tag, try to do so only once, and at the top of the page as a subtitle.
 That will minimize confusion.

 &nbsp;
 :::center

-    ##c Centered Headings
+    ###c Centered Headings
 :::

 :::center

-## Centered Headings
+### Centered Headings
 :::

 Usually headings are left justified, but maybe once in a while you want a heading to be centered for some reason.
 This CMS also includes non-standard markers for placing centered headers.
 Just add a "c" after the hash marks to turn a standard heading into a centered heading.

 ==Be aware== that these will not work in any other Markdown renderer.
-An alternative is to use positioning fences instead.
+An alternative is to use [positioning fences](/posts/2#POSITIONING-MEDIA) instead.

 &nbsp;